Port Lavaca, Texas: Geography

 Port Lavaca is located in northern Calhoun County on the west side of Lavaca Bay, an arm of Matagorda Bay.
-According to the United States Census Bureau, the city has a total area of 36.5 km2, of which 26.3 km2 is land and 10.2 km2, or 28.04%, is water.
+According to the United States Census Bureau, the city has a total area of 36.5 km2, of which 26.3 km2 are land and 10.2 km2, or 28.04%, are covered by water.

 Climate

 Port Lavaca holds the state record of the highest wind speed ever reached.
 During Hurricane Carla in September 1961, the winds were recorded to gust up to 170 mph.

-In 2004, Port Lavaca, including the South Texas Area, recorded up to 12 in of snowfall.
+In 2004, Port Lavaca, including the South Texas area, recorded up to 12 in of snowfall.

 During Hurricane Harvey in August 2017, Port Lavaca was the location of the peak of the storm surge, which was measured at 6 ft.

 Port Lavaca also suffered damage in hurricanes in 1942 and 1945.

 Tropical Storm Beta also made landfall on Port Lavaca on late September 2020, causing flooding.